karakun/karakun.github.io/_posts/2019-01-03-integration-docker.md

 }
 {% endhighlight %}

-As you can see we call the static `ServerTiming.writeTiming()` method in our filter.
+As you see, we call the static `ServerTiming.writeTiming()` method in our filter.
 This methods adds some headers to the HTTP response which is represented by the `ServletResponse` instance that is passed to the method.
-Even if this method is using APIs from the JavaEE specifications (the `ServletResponse` interface that is part of the servlet spec) we can easily provide some unit tests to check the functionality of the method.
+Even if this method is using APIs from the JavaEE specifications (the `ServletResponse` interface that is part of the servlet specification) we can easily provide some unit tests to check the functionality of the method.
 A test method could look this: